-Through proprietary our platform infrastructure and our extensive use of bigdata technology we are able to originate the best corporate receivables and create ultra-granular portfolios.
-We leverage machine learning credit analytics and artificial intelligence techniques, through both proprietary systems and powerful external partnerships, for rating assessments and Al-driven dynamic asset allocation.
+The vision of Fasanara is to use technology Through proprietary platform our infrastructure and our extensive use of bigand systems theory to help democratize data technology we are able to originate financial services for SMEs in ways that are the best corporate receivables and create ultra-granular portfolios.
+We leverage empowered with data. machine learning credit analytics and artificial intelligence techniques, through both proprietary systems and powerful rating sustainable, equitable, transparent, and In the last year, we have increased our exposure to global markets by adopting an integrated approach across regions and partnering with the best originators around the world.